dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

 and was supposed to protect `y` --- if the compiler reorders writes to `lock` and `y` it's broken your critical section.

+We'll now show some example bugs that have burned us in this class.

 --------------------------------------------------------------------
 ### A specific way the compiler will break your code this quarter